te-online/wordpress-plugin--themeable-calendar/README.md

 Screenshots are to follow.

 ## 💇 Changelog

+### 0.4.1 Beta (20 Jan 2019)
+- Add `filter` property to Shortcode.
+Enables you to only show events that contain a specific search string.

 ### 0.4.0 Beta (17 Dec 2018)
 - REST API: Add support for the WordPress JSON API.
 You can now fetch calendars and events through the API, and filter and sort the result.